Stratospheric Observatory for Infrared Astronomy: The telescope

-The open cavity housing the telescope will be exposed to high-speed turbulent winds.
-In addition, the vibrations and motions of the aircraft introduce observing difficulties.
+The open cavity housing the telescope was exposed to high-speed turbulent winds.
+In addition, the vibrations and motions of the aircraft introduced observing difficulties.
 The telescope was designed to be very lightweight, with a honeycomb shape milled into the back of the mirror and polymer composite material used for the telescope assembly.

-The mount includes a system of bearings in pressurized oil to isolate the instrument from vibration.
+The mount included a system of bearings in pressurized oil to isolate the instrument from vibration.
 Tracking was achieved through a system of gyroscopes, high-speed cameras, and magnetic torque motors to compensate for motion, including vibrations from airflow and the aircraft engines.
-The telescope cabin must be cooled prior to aircraft takeoff to ensure the telescope matches the external temperature to prevent thermally-induced shape changes.
-Prior to landing the compartment is flooded with nitrogen gas to prevent condensation of moisture on the chilled optics and instruments.
+The telescope cabin was cooled prior to aircraft takeoff to ensure that the telescope matched the external temperature it would experience at altitude to prevent thermally induced shape changes.
+Prior to landing, the compartment was flooded with nitrogen gas to prevent condensation of moisture on the chilled optics and instruments.

 DLR was responsible for the entire telescope assembly and design, along with two of the nine scientific instruments used with the telescope; NASA was responsible for the aircraft.
 The manufacturing of the telescope was subcontracted to the European industry.
 The telescope was German-made; the primary mirror was cast by Schott AG in Mainz, Germany with lightweight improvements, with grinding and polishing completed by the French company SAGEM-REOSC.
 The secondary silicon carbide-based mirror mechanism was manufactured by the Swiss Center for Electronics and Microtechnology (CSEM).
-A reflective surface was applied to the mirror at a facility in Louisiana but the consortium now maintains a mirror coating facility in Moffett Field, allowing for fast recoating of the primary mirror, a process that was expected to be required 1–2 times per year.
+A reflective surface coating was reapplied to the primary mirror 1–2 times per year, first at a contract facility in Louisiana, until the consortium established its own coating facility at Moffett Field.